pantheon-systems/documentation/source/content/environment-specific-config.md

 cms: "WordPress"
 categories: [develop]
 tags: [workflow]
-reviewed: "2020-08-07"
+reviewed: "2020-08-11"
 ---

 In order to improve the development and debugging processes, you might use settings and plugins in your Development environment that you do not use on Live.

-This doc shows you how to use the same codebase with different settings for each environment, using values for the [PANTHEON_ENVIRONMENT variable](/read-environment-config).
+This doc shows how to use the same codebase with different settings for each environment, using values for the [PANTHEON_ENVIRONMENT variable](/read-environment-config).
 To quickly see which environment you are on, consider installing the [Pantheon HUD plugin](https://wordpress.org/plugins/pantheon-hud/).

 ## Use the WP_ENVIRONMENT_TYPE Function to Perform Actions Based on Environment